3 men shot in midtown Manhattan near Macy's, no arrests made

 NEW YORK – Three men have been shot and wounded in midtown Manhattan in an area that is traditionally buzzing with tourists near the Empire State Building and Macy's.

-Police say the victims were taken to a hospital with injuries that are not believed to be life-threatening.
+The shooting happened Sunday afternoon on West 31st Street.
+The victims were taken to a hospital with injuries that are not believed to be life-threatening.

-Neighborhood resident David Markovich says he arrived at the scene just seconds after gunfire erupted.
+Police say two men were arguing when one of them drew a gun and fired several shots.
+They say the gunshots hit the intended target and two bystanders.
+One of the bystanders was apparently a tourist.

-Markovich says he saw the three victims lying, bleeding on the ground.
-He says two of the men were in front of a liquor store and the third was a short distance away.
+Neighborhood resident David Markovich says he arrived seconds after the gunfire erupted and saw the three victims lying bleeding on the ground.
+Markovich says police and ambulances arrived moments later.